Aveglia/vAMPirus/helpmeoutsome.md

         Coral5,Mcavernosa
         Coral6,Mcavernosa

 The metadata file needs to be comma separated with the first column being "sample" and the second column must be "treatment".
-These species names could easily be replaced with "Heat"/"Control".
+These species names could easily be replaced with "Heat"/"Control" or any other way you would like to categorize the samples.

 ## The mandatory arguments